jrsoftware.org // Jordan Russell's Software

 About

 StripReloc is a free (GPL license) command line utility that removes the relocation (".reloc") section from Win32 PE EXE files, reducing their size.
 Most compilers/linkers (including Delphi) put a relocation section in EXE files, but this is actually not necessary since EXEs never get relocated.
-Hence, a relocation section only wastes space.
+Hence, a relocation section only wastes space except if ASLR is required.

 This program is designed for developers to run on their own applications' executables only.
 It is not recommended that you run StripReloc indiscriminately on all EXEs you come across, because certain programs may rely on their internal structure staying intact.